 Weather resistance is our top priority when evaluating ski pants.
 This resistance is a function of both the shell fabric and garment design.
 All the pants we tested have adequate, weather-resistant outer fabrics for bluebird day usage, and many sport completely waterproof fabrics.
 However, the fabric is meaningless without thoughtful design.

-If you spend a lot of time skiing in stormy weather, the Patagonia Powder Bowl, Arc'teryx Sabre AR, Arc'Teryx Rush LT, and Flylow Baker Bibs supply excellent protection.
-Among backcountry skiing pants, the Outdoor Research Trailbreaker II is more protective than the Norrona Lyngen Hybrid pant, but neither is totally waterproof.
+If you spend a lot of time skiing in stormy weather, the Patagonia Powder Bowl, Arc'teryx Sabre AR, and Flylow Baker Bibs supply excellent protection.
+Among backcountry skiing pants, the Outdoor Research Trailbreaker II is more protective than the Norrona Lyngen Hybrid pant, but neither is completely waterproof.
 Aside from these softshell options, most pants in this review offer solid weather protection that will be adequate for most ski days.
-The The North Face Freedom Insulated and the Columbia Ridge 2 Run III both satisfy the general needs of weather protection at a low price.
+The The North Face Freedom Insulated fends off most bad weather at a low price.

 Fit and Comfort